MSiam/tti_fsvos/README.md

 ### Download pre-trained models

 #### Pre-trained backbones
-First, you will need to download the ImageNet pre-trained backbones at https://drive.google.com/drive/folders/1Hrz1wOxOZm4nIIS7UMJeL79AQrdvpj6v and put them under initmodel/.
+First, you will need to download the ImageNet pre-trained backbones from RePRI at [here](https://drive.google.com/drive/folders/1Hrz1wOxOZm4nIIS7UMJeL79AQrdvpj6v) and put them under initmodel/.
 These will be used if you decide to train your models from scratch.

 #### Pre-trained models
 * For Pascal-to-MiniVSPW : use RePRI ones "directly provide the [full pre-trained models](https://drive.google.com/file/d/1iuMAo5cJ27oBdyDkUI0JyGIEH60Ln2zm/view?usp=sharing).
 You can download them and directly extract them at the root of this repo.
 This includes Resnet50 and Resnet101 backbones on Pascal-5i, and Resnet50 on Coco-20i."

 * For YTVIS: use these provided [models](https://www.dropbox.com/s/2q6vqnrkpjju0yc/model_ckpt_ytvis.zip?dl=0)
 * For YTVIS (with auxiliary DCL): use these provided [models](https://www.dropbox.com/s/qynq5lot2696ogm/model_ckpt_dcl.zip?dl=0)
-* For MiniVSPW-to-MiniVSPW: use these provided [models]()
+* For MiniVSPW-to-MiniVSPW: use these provided [models](https://www.dropbox.com/s/ymgzphqo4b5fddb/checkpoints_nminivspw.zip?dl=0)

 ## Overview of the repo